|

 Usually I ask the defendant's counsel to draft and bring a shell release and settlement agreement.

 While I can "wing it" at the mediation, the parties are better served if I get the submissions several days before the mediation.
-I can then develop a strategic approach to dealing with the causes and possible resolutions of the dispute, contact counsel with questions, draft a summary of each side's positions and/or a summary of the apparently undisputed facts and script key questions.
+I can then develop an approach to dealing with the causes and possible resolutions of the dispute, contact counsel with questions or concerns and do other preparation.

 I strongly encourage personal attendance at the mediation of all required decision makers, as the dynamics and probability of success are greatly improved by personal attendance.
 Where that is not possible, I urge the parties to have required decision makers available by telephone.

 General session.
-At the mediation I invite counsel to make opening statements unless a determination has been made that they would be counterproductive or a waste of time.
-I also invite the parties to add any comments they want to share at that time.
+I try to determine in advance of the mediation whether counsel are going to make an opening statement and whether they have concerns about other parties makeing opening statements.
+I see opening statements done about half the time, and am ambivalent on whether they should be done.
+I may invite the parties to add any comments they want to share at that time.
 I may supplement the opening statements with my summary of the parties' positions and/or a recitation of the apparently undisputed facts.
 Most, but not all of the time, I then separate the parties into two or more caucuses.
 In document intensive cases with multiple parties, I may extend the general session to discuss what the documents establish.

 Styles.
 I use a combination of facilitative and evaluative styles.
 Generally I try in the first caucus with each party to make sure I understand their story.
 Later when discussing a party's evaluation of their case, I will not hesitate to share whatever concerns or contrary views I might have regarding the party's case.